 Nikon D700 versus Nikon D90

 The Nikon D700 and the Nikon D90 are two enthusiast cameras that were revealed to the public, respectively, in July 2008 and August 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D700) and an APS-C sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D700) and an APS-C (D90) sensor.
 The D700 has a resolution of 12.1 megapixel, whereas the D90 provides 12.2 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D700 and the Nikon D90 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D700 – represents the basis or 100 percent across all the size and weight measures).